Auctions America's Car Specialist Team

 Alexander Weaver joined Auctions America as a Car Specialist in 2011 after graduating from Furman University in South Carolina.
 Born into a car family with a fourth generation car dealership, Alexander grew up surrounded by collectible cars and was always encouraged by his father and grandfather to learn as much as possible about them.
 Noting that his father was always generous enough to share his car collection, Alexander says that driving and washing old cars are two of the most intimate ways to know a car.
 Thoroughly immersed in all aspects of the collector car hobby, Alexander easily fills his time with research and rallies, having recently participated in the Sarasota Exotic Car Rally and 34th Annual Bastille Day Tour with the Petersen Museum.
 With a broad knowledge of a variety of marques and eras, Alexander's passion and specialization lies in American and European sports cars including Shelby and Ferrari along with American muscle.

 Jake Auerbach got his start in the automotive industry at an early age, spending his summers during high school working at a classic car restoration shop in Long Island, New York.
-He graduated from Pace University in 2013 with a B.A. in Economics and a minor in Photography, and spent the last two years managing a classic car facility in New York, before joining Auctions America in February, 2015.
-As a car specialist, Jake's role focuses on competition vehicles and post-war European sports and touring cars.
+He graduated from Pace University in 2013 with a B.A. in Economics and a minor in Photography, and spent two years managing a classic car facility in New York before joining the RM Group of Companies in February 2015.
+Jake's primary passion is for competition vehicles and post-war European sports and touring cars.
 He is a member of Vintage Sports Car Club of America (VSCCA) and the Aston Martin Owners Club (AMOC), and has competed in a number of long distance road rallies, including the Great Race and the Trans-America Challenge.

 Barney Ruprecht graduated from Boston University in 2013 with a degree in Hospitality Administration.
 In January of 2015, he joined Auctions America as a car specialist.
 Barney brings with him a strong background in hospitality consulting and accounting/audit marketing, with a focus on winning business.
 He specializes in open-wheel, single-seat race cars and late model collectibles.
 Barney is especially interested in complexly engineered vehicles and spends much of his time studying aerodynamics, geometry, and packaging, as well as advanced materials used in the fabrication of automobiles.